TkTech/json_benchmark/README.md

 x64 tests are run on an AMD Ryzen 7 5800X, capped at base clock speed with 64GB of Corsair CMW32GX4M2E3200C16.

+### JSON is terrible, use X!

+This repository isn't for arguing the pros or cons of JSON versus some other exchange format.
+You frequently have no choice but to work with JSON, and if you can read or write responses 15% faster, that means you can handle more requests per second with the same hardware.